Alfresco/docs-alfresco/ags/latest/admin/index.md

 ## Custom metadata

-Records Management has default sets of metadata for records, record categories, record folders, and non-electronic documents.
+Records Management has default sets of metadata for records, record {% include tooltip.html word="category" text="categories" %}, record folders, and non-electronic documents.

 You can also add custom metadata that you can associate with each of these different types of records management objects.